hendrikdutoit/SQLAlchemyExample/README.rst

 Installation
 ------------

 #.
-Since this is intended for experimental purposes, it is reccomeded to create a virtual environment to experiment for installation.
+Since this is intended for experimental purposes, it is recommended to create a virtual environment to experiment for installation.
 #.
 Set the following environment variables in the virtual environment.
 Set these in your IDE as well.
 #.
 Start Docker.
 The ``docker-rebuild.bat`` script will git docker up and running.
 #.
 The setup and installation is for Windows.
 Feel free to add contribute to get it running on Linux as well.